-SZ [m].i Skip if bit "i" of the data memory is zero
+SZ [m].i Skip if bit "i" of the data memory is 0

-Description If bit "i" of the specified data memory is zero, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (two cycles).
-Otherwise proceed with the next instruction (one cycle).
+Description If bit "i" of the specified data memory is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
+Otherwise proceed with the next instruction (1 cycle).